Condensation happens when there’s too much moisture in the air. If it can’t dry out, it causes mould and mildew in your home.

 If you have your own garden, please look after it.
 We want our estates to be nice to live in, so please keep them clean, safe and rubbish-free.
-You’re also responsible for keeping trees, shrubs and lawns tidy.
+You’re also responsible for keeping trees trimmed back and the shrubs and lawns tidy.

 If you plant a hedge, make sure it doesn’t block out your neighbours’ light or grow higher than two metres.

 If your neighbour’s hedge is growing into your property, you can cut back branches or roots – but only as far as the boundary between your property and theirs.

 Reminder: you cannot do this if it’s a tree and has a Tree Preservation Order.

 Once cut, the branches and any fruit that has fallen down on your side still belong to the tree owner so they are within their right to ask you to return them.

 If you share a garden with other tenants, we’ll arrange for someone to do the gardening.
 This cost is included in your service charge.